giacomoratta/plaax-nodejs/docs/_MVP1.md

 ### Next steps for MVP: general - MVP1-Part5

+- Update dependencies and vulnerabilities
+  - GOAL: deal with major updates (Typescript 5, Eslint, Jest, etc.)
+  - Get rid of vulnerabilities ASAP
+  - Update with breaking changes
+  - !!
+Do before the code starts growing up

 - Remove useless dependencies for lambda bundle
+  - Do after updating Typescript!
   - remove from main package.json to make `npm ci` faster
   - Possible implementation:
     - Extract "server" dir
     - All the logic for an EC service here
     - package.json with the specific packages

-- Update dependencies and vulnerabilities
-  - GOAL: deal with major updates (Typescript 5, Eslint, Jest, etc.)
-  - Get rid of vulnerabilities ASAP
-  - Update with breaking changes
-  - !!
-Do before the code starts growing up

 - Add the final logger
   - GOAL: do not log with console